What seems like an obvious answer becomes complicated when we realize that individual institutions can define “first generation” as they see fit.

 Tips on Success

-Once you are in school be sure to take advantage of first generation resources such as counselors and student groups so you can learn the ropes of your college.
-Be proactive and be sure to take advantage of office hours with teaching assistants and professors.
+Once you are in school be sure to take advantage of resources such as counselors and student groups so you can learn the ropes of your college.
+Be proactive and take advantage of office hours with teaching assistants and professors.
 The more you push yourself the quicker you will learn the ropes and learn what works best for you.
 Take pride in your first generation status but don’t be afraid to ask for help when you need it!

 Still trying to decide which college is the best for you?
 Or are you not sure where to start?
 Try College Factual’s College Matcher for free!